Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 How Story Arcs Fit Dramatic Structure

-Dramatic structure describes the elements of a stories movement, and each of the above story arcs incorporate the dramatic structure.
-At The Write Practice, we use a six part dramatic structure:
+Dramatic structure describes the elements of a story's movement, and each of the above story arcs incorporates the dramatic structure.
+At The Write Practice, we identify six plot points, or elements of plot:

 Note that many people include the falling action in their dramatic structure.
 I don’t include it because I believe the term “falling action” to be misleading and really only appropriate for Freytag’s narrow definition of the tragic, Icarus structure, not a modern three-act story structure.
 You can read more about this in my falling action article.